Blinder (film): Production and release

-The film was scheduled to have a 10-week shoot beginning 20 February 2012 in Torquay, Victoria, Australia, before moving to Boston, Massachusetts, US.
+The film was scheduled to have a 10-week shoot beginning 20 February 2012 in Torquay, Victoria, Australia, before moving to Boston, Massachusetts.

 Well Go USA released Blinder in US theaters and on digital HD simultaneously on 7 November 2014.

 Reception

-Blinder was not a commercial success, taking $47,394 on its opening weekend.
+Blinder was a box-office flop, taking $47,394 on its opening weekend.
 The film was shown on 99 screens, giving it an average of $478 per screen.

 The film was negatively reviewed by critics.
 SBS critic Don Groves gave the film 2 stars out of 5, saying it was "an uninspiring, B-grade effort".
 Film critic Luke Buckmaster, writing for Crikey, said, "Without a trace of self-awareness, Blinder stakes its claim as one of the most perverse twists on sports movie conventions you will ever see, earnestly inviting the audience to join the on field 'excitement' and – wait for it – to egg on suspected sex offenders."